MachineLemonade/docs/docs/ee-installation-eks.md

 <!-- screenshot -->

-### Create a DNS A Record
-Create an A record through your DNS provider for `*.astro.mydomain.com` using your previously created static IP address.

 ## 7. Create Kubernetes Secrets
 You'll need to create two Kubernetes secrets - one for the databases to be created and one for TLS.